chrisant996/clink/docs/clink.md

 Clink looks for completion scripts in these directories:
 1. Any directories listed in the `%CLINK_COMPLETIONS_DIR%` environment variable (multiple directories may be separated by semicolons).
 2. A `completions\` subdirectory under each scripts directory listed by `clink info` (see [Location of Lua Scripts](#lua-scripts-location)).

+In v1.5.3 and higher, when a `completions\` script is loaded on demand the script receives as an argument the fully qualified path name to the typed program or file.
+The script can access the argument by using `local fullname = ...` (literally three dots).
+For example, that can be useful for checking whether it's a supported program, registering different argmatchers for different copies of the program or file, checking whether it's a supported program, and so on.

 > **Note:**  If you download scripts, then don't put them in a "completions" directory unless they specifically say they can be put there.
 >